 John Pennekamp Coral Reef State Park

-The first undersea park in the United States, John Pennekamp State Park in Key Largo is 70 nautical miles of beautiful coral reefs!
-If pine trees and hiking trails are getting old, trade in your hiking boots for a snorkel and jump into one of the best things to do in the Keys.
+The park is 70 nautical miles of beautiful coral reefs!
+If pine trees and hiking trails are getting old, trade in your hiking boots for a snorkel and jump into one of the best things to do in the Florida Keys.

-A Florida National Marine Life Sanctuary, the living, shallow-water coral reefs are alive and vibrant with color.
+As a Florida National Marine Life Sanctuary, the living, shallow-water coral reefs are alive and vibrant with color.
 Divers from around the world travel here to experience the area’s extraordinary wildlife.

 While the park boasts mangroves and tropical hammocks, the reefs are the star attraction.
 You are permitted to scuba dive and snorkel to get a closer look.

 For a truly unique experience in one of the prettiest state parks in Florida, exploring the underwater worlds will be one of the best things to do in Key Largo with kids!